jesseduffield/jesseduffield.github.io/_posts/2023-08-05-Lazygit-5-Years-On.md

 })
 ```

+I wish I had come up with that framework from the get-go: it would have saved me a lot of time fixing bugs and migrating tests from the old framework.

 ## What comes next?

 If I could flick my wrist and secure funding to go fulltime on Lazygit I'd do it in a heartbeat, but given the limited time available, things move slower than I would like.
 Here are some things I'm excited for: